zerolawtech/SFT-Protocol/docs/third-party-integration.md

 # Third Party Integration

 ## KYC Registrar

 To setup an investor registry, deploy [KYCRegistrar.sol](https://github.com/iamdefinitelyahuman/security-token/blob/master/contracts/KYCRegistrar.sol).
 Owner addresses will then be able to add investors using `addInvestor` or approve other whitelisting authorities with `addAuthority`.
-See the [KYCRegistrar](https://github.com/iamdefinitelyahuman/security-token/blob/master/docs/KYCRegistrar.md) page for a detailed explanation of how to use the contract.
+See the [KYCRegistrar](./kyc-registrar.md) page for a detailed explanation of how to use this contract.

 ## Issuing Tokens

 Issuing tokens and being able to transfer them requires the following steps:

 1. Deploy [IssuingEntity.sol](https://github.com/iamdefinitelyahuman/security-token/blob/master/contracts/IssuingEntity.sol).